 BA/MA in Mathematical Studies Admission Option: Undergraduate students matriculated at Rhode Island College can apply for conditional admission to the Master of Arts in Mathematical Studies program after completing 60 undergraduate credits.
 Students conditionally admitted to the M.A. program begin taking graduate courses after completing 90 undergraduate credits.
 Students who remain in good standing and continue to meet admission requirements upon completion of the bachelors degree will be granted full admission to the M.A. program.
 Application requirements remain the same as above with the following exceptions: The GRE General Exam will be waived for B.A./M.A. applications if the applicant has a 3.0 G.P.A. overall, and grades of B or higher in all courses required for admission to the M.A. program.
 Applicants must complete M300 and at least 6 of the required 12 math courses for the B.A. program prior to taking graduate level courses.

-Course Requirements

-CHOOSE concentration A or B below

-A. Mathematics

-FOUR COURSES from
+CORE COURSES